 UW-Eau Claire sets you up for success through interactive learning and professional experience, including time spent assisting teachers and student teaching.
 An exciting and key component of this program is that students are required to study abroad in a country where Spanish is spoken.
 Whether you spend Winterim in Latin America or a semester in Spain, these immersive experiences will enhance your understanding of the language and help you to confidently teach Spanish.

-Learn more about the Spanish teaching minor in the UWEC course catalog.
+Learn more about the Teaching - Spanish minor (EC-A) in the UWEC course catalog.

 Thinking about a bachelor's degree in Spanish education?
 Here are other programs you may be interested in exploring.